tpoisot/DataSharingPaper/DataSharing-MS.md

 datasets containing species A", and the *reply* will be a list of datasets identifiers.
 If a particular data format is applied to more than one database, it becomes possible to query them at once.
-Under this perspective, the origin of the data do not matter, because the API will return them in a standardized fashion.
-Each group implementing such a database can, in this situation, share the informations related to data access.
+Under this perspective, the origin of the data does not matter, because the API will return them in a standardized fashion.
+Each group implementing such a database can, in this situation, share the information related to data access.
 Instead of putting the raw data on a data sharing platform (some of which are reviewed below), the authors will give informations about the study, and informations about where the data are stored, and how to access them.